Leonard Davis (American football): Arizona Cardinals

-Davis was selected second overall in the 2001 NFL Draft by the Arizona Cardinals, and was named the starter at right guard as a rookie.
+Davis was selected second overall in the 2001 NFL draft by the Arizona Cardinals, and was named the starter at right guard as a rookie.
+He came in 4th for the NFL AP Offensive Rookie of the Year at the end of the season.
 The next year injuries on the offensive line forced the team to move him to right tackle.
 He was moved back to guard in 2003.

 In 2004, after Dennis Green was named the new head coach, he was moved to left tackle where he would remain for three seasons, even though he struggled at the position and was one of the highest penalized players in the league.

 On February 17, 2007, the Cardinals told Davis that they would not name him a franchise or transition player, clearing him to become an unrestricted free agent.

 Dallas Cowboys

 On March 4, 2007, Davis signed with the Dallas Cowboys for a seven-year, $49.6 million contract with $18.75 million guaranteed, who were looking to replace the retired Marco Rivera.
-At the time, the contract was criticized in the media, for the amount of salary cap space being assigned to a player that would play guard and that had an average performance in previous years.
+At the time, the contract was criticized in the media, for the amount of salary cap space being assigned to a player who would play guard and who had an average performance in previous years.
 According to Forbes, Davis was the highest-paid NFL player and 19th overall athlete in the 12-month period ending in June 2007, earning $25.4 million.

-He was named the starter at right guard and would flourish in Dallas by going to the Pro Bowl in his first three seasons.
+Davis was named the starter at right guard and would flourish in Dallas by going to the Pro Bowl in his first three seasons.
 He had an exceptional year in 2007, as he received Pro Bowl and All-Pro honors for the first time in his career.
 The Cowboys finished 13-3 and won the NFC East division, but suffered a disappointing first round playoff loss against the New York Giants (who would go on to win the Super Bowl).

-In 2009, the Cowboys again won the division and also their first playoff game in 13 seasons.
+In 2009, the Cowboys again won the division and also won their first playoff game in 13 seasons.

-He was released on July 28, 2011, due to declining play and the team's lack of salary cap room.
+Davis was released on July 28, 2011, due to declining play and the team's lack of salary cap room.